As a detective comedy-drama Bobby Jasoos is filled with furtive delights and the ambivalent aromas of a city and a heroine who never sleeps.

-That Vidya plays the inept detective trying so hard to prove her worth to self and dad, is providential.
-With her impeccable comic timing, faultless dialogue delivery and eyes that don't only speak volumes, they chant reams of poetry on the hurt and healing process of existence, Vidya just nails her goofy free-spirited character.
+Vidya plays the inept detective trying so hard to prove her worth to self and her dad.
+With her impeccable comic timing, faultless dialogue delivery and eyes that don't only speak volumes, they chant reams of poetry on the hurt and healing process of existence.
+Vidya just nails her goofy free-spirited character.

 This is her best performance to date.
 Yes, even better than Kahaani and certainly far superior to the over-rated over-sensationalized The Dirty Picture.
-In the title role she sparkles, shines and shimmers providing us with more proof her versatility.
+In the title role, she sparkles, shines and shimmers providing us with more proof of her versatility.

 The mystery that surrounds Bobby's cryptic client Kiran Kumar's assigments for missing persons provides a kind of conspicuous backdrop to Bobby's free-wheeling relationship with the world at large.